 As a négociant one does not always have access to consistent wine sources.
 One might also mistakenly assume a négociant is buying wine that for whatever reason is not good enough, so a winery decides to put it on the bulk market.
 And in Napa at least, perhaps négociants are looked at less seriously compared to other parts of the world – namely Burgundy and Bordeaux.

 However, these wines will stand up to some of Napa’s best producers.
 Michael has access to some of Napa’s most premium properties (the pinnacle of Napa as he refers to them), winemakers and their wines – including several of Napa’s quickly recognizable so-called ‘cult’ wineries.
-He purchases barrels of wine from select wine makers based on a variety of reasons – including a larger vintage then normal or wine that doesn’t fit into the winery’s program for whatever reason.
+He purchases barrels of wine from select wine makers based on a variety of reasons including a larger vintage than normal or wine that doesn’t fit into the winery’s program for whatever reason.

 The wines he purchases are typically used as blending ‘components’ in various wines.
 When Michael initially approached wineries – the winemakers wanted to know why they should sell to him directly.
 His reply was really good – something to the extent of “the components of your wines are always blended each year and with my wines I will make a single 100% varietal each year”, creating the opportunity for the winemakers to assess how the individual components of their primary blends age over time.